-- Install and Connect to PostgreSQL 10 on Ubuntu 16.04
+- How to Install PostgreSQL on Ubuntu 22.04

 - Creating and Deleting a PostgreSQL Database on Ubuntu 16.04

 - Listing and Switching Databases in PostgreSQL

 PostgreSQL (pronounced “post-gress-Q-L”) is a household name for open source relational database management systems.
 Its object-relational meaning that you’ll be able to use objects, classes database schemas and in the query language.
 In this tutorial, we will show you how to install and connect to your PostgreSQL database on Ubuntu 16.04.

 First, we’ll obtain the authentication keys need to validate packages from the PostgreSQL repo.

 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -

 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -sc)-pgdg main" > /etc/apt/sources.list.d/PostgreSQL.list'